-D. COURSE REQUIREMENTS AND GRADING

-Grading will be based on (1) On-line case quizzes, (2) Class Participation and (3) a Take-home case-based exam.
+E. COURSE REQUIREMENTS AND GRADING (PRELIMINARY AND SUBJECT TO CHANGE) Grading will be based on (1) On-line case quizzes, (2) Class Participation and (3) a take-home case-based exam.

-1) On-line Quizzes (15% - Individual)
+1) On-line Quizzes (15% - Individual/Type B)

-For each case, there will be an online quiz, to be taken prior to class.
+For each starred case, there will be an online quiz, to be taken prior to 9am the day of class.
 Questions are multiple choice and/or require you to write a paragraph justifying your answer.
 Grading is based on the thoughtful completion of each of the quizzes.
 Be also prepared to discuss your answers in class.

-2) Class Participation (35% - Individual)
+2) Class Participation (30% - Individual/Type B)